 Small Plastic 4-Tier Greenhouse with Durable PE Cover

 If vertical space is available, a 4-tier greenhouse allows you to grow more plants without taking up additional floor space.
-This style is ideal for balconies where width is limited but height isn’t an issue.

 Amazon Product Suggestion: